Structural and Dynamical Crossovers in Dense Electrolytes

-Supplementary Material provides detailed summaries and fitting results of structural, dynamical, and transport properties across all electrolyte conditions examined in this study.
+Supplemental Material provides detailed summaries and fitting results of structural, dynamical, and transport properties across all electrolyte conditions examined in this study.
 These include charge–charge, density–density, solvent–solvent, cation–anion, cation-solvent correlation functions, cluster-size distributions, mean-squared displacements of ions and solvent, ion-pair survival functions, ionic conductivity, and a detailed analysis of ionic associations.